Parental responsibility (access and custody)

-Parental responsibility refers to the responsibility which underpin the relationship between the children and the children's parents and those adults who are granted parental responsibility by either signing a 'parental responsibility agreement' with the mother or getting a 'parental responsibility order' from a court.
+Parental responsibility is the responsibility which underpins the relationship between the children and the children's parents and those adults who are granted parental responsibility by either signing a 'parental responsibility agreement' with the mother or getting a 'parental responsibility order' from a court.
 The terminology for this area of law now includes matters dealt with as contact (visitation in the United States) and residence (see Residence in English law) in some states.
 Parental responsibilities are connected to Parents' rights and privileges.

 In European states

 Scotland

 In Scots law, issues relative to parental responsibilities are dealt with under the Children (Scotland) Act 1995, which provides for the making of 'residence' (custody), 'contact' (access), and 'specific issue' orders.
 These may be applied for by anyone with an interest in a child, not merely parents.
 Under section 1 of the 1995 Act, parental responsibilities are, where practicable and in the best interests of the child, to: